 Mind is a charity that has recently become close to our hearts.
-In memory of a Virtual College employee, we take part in the Leeds Abbey Dash every year, as well as organise other events to raise money for Mind.
+In memory of a Virtual College employee, we take part in the Leeds Abbey Dash, as well as organise other events to raise money for Mind.
 Our team has volunteered for the ‘Mile for Mind Wellness Walk', ‘Time to Talk’ drop-in sessions and much more.

 We also raise money for the Stroke Association by taking part in the Leeds Abbey Dash, which is in memory of another of our colleagues.
-Last year we raised over £2300 for Stroke Association and Mind.
+We recently raised over £2300 for Stroke Association and Mind.

 Stroke Association aim to provide specialist support, critical research and campaign to make sure people affected by a stroke get the very best care and support to rebuild their lives.